MechaResearch/MechaPwn/docs/PICfix.md

 ### Slim 70k

 70k is much harder to differentiate.
-There exist 3 board revisions and all 3 can be of any mainboard, any mechacon revision and share the same K-chassis. v13 doesn't need the fix (Sony started to apply their fix since this model), while v12.1 and v12.2 share the same fix. v12.1 uses separate EE and GS chips, while v12.2 and v13 use combined EE+GS chip.
-Probably the only way to differentiate these boards (without disassembling): check their GS chip revision with PS2Ident for example;

-- 1.11 - v12.1
-- 1.12 - v12.2
-- 1.13 - v13

-However, it can be that v12.2 and v13 detection cannot be done via software.
-Below diagram for v12.1 and v12.2.
+It has 2 major board revisions: GH-035-xx (for combined EE+GS chip) and GH-032-xx (for separate EE and GS).
+Both boards can be with and without Sony fix.
+Looks like the easiest way to check this without an opening console, check your mechacon version.
+Version 6.04 have the fix on the board, while 6.00 and 6.02 doesnt have the fix.

+Below diagram for 70k.
 ![v12_picfix_diagram](v12_picfix_diagram.jpg)

 ## Credits